How to Resign From a Job Immediately

 The first thing you’ll want to do is speak honestly with your employer.
 Although you may not look forward to this conversation, the earlier you can do it, the better.
 Even if you end up giving your supervisor only two or three days’ notice, that can still make the transition easier for them than if you had provided none at all.

-3. Be respectful to the employer and the company
+4. Be respectful to the employer and the company

 As you navigate the process of notifying everyone about your impending departure, stay respectful of the business as much as possible.
 Articulate how grateful you are for the job and any opportunities you had to learn and grow as a professional.

 You might also offer ways to make the transition easier, such as updating the training manual to help the next person succeed in your role.
-However, recognize that you are, in fact, leaving immediately, so don’t be overambitious in offering ongoing support.
+However, recognize that you are, in fact, leaving immediately, so don’t be overzealous in offering ongoing support.

 Even if it’s your last day, maintain a positive attitude and professional tone.

-4. Hand in an immediate resignation letter
+5. Hand in an immediate resignation letter

+Your immediate letter of resignation acts as official documentation for your departure.
 In most situations, you’ll turn in your resignation letter after you’ve spoken with your employer.
-Give your manager the courtesy of a personal conversation before submitting your resignation letter and before telling your co-workers that you’re leaving.
+Give your manager the courtesy of a personal conversation before submitting your resignation letter and before telling your coworkers that you’re leaving.

-5. Stay professional in the aftermath
+6. Stay professional in the aftermath

 There may be a bit of chaos after you officially submit your resignation.
-This might include some negative feelings directed at you from colleagues or your supervisor.
-Stay professional in the aftermath of your resignation, regardless of your reasons for leaving and whether you believe their reactions are justified.
+Stay professional, regardless of your reasons for leaving and whether you believe your employer or colleagues’ reactions are justified.

 Do your job as well as you can for however many days you have left with the company.
 Do anything you can to improve the transition to the next worker, such as updating any relevant training documents or jotting down notes for your successor.